bdubiel97/HWR_group1/styleClassification/README.md

 The file `train_SOTM.py` can train the SOTM using the morphed dataset, which must be in a folder called `characters_for_style_classification_morph`.
 The file saves three separate files: `SOTM_arc.p`, `SOTM_has.p` and `SOTM_her.p`.

 ### Testing
 The file `test_SOTM.py` can be used to test the SOTM on documents from the different periods.
-To test the SOTM, the zip files, `SOTM_arc.p.zip`, `SOTM_has.p.zip` and `SOTM_her.p.zip`, must be decompressed first.
-Running the file will create a directory called `style_results` which will include a result for each document that is being tested.
+Running the file will create a directory called `results` in the main directory which will include a result for each document that is being tested.
 These files will be named `document_style.txt`, where "document" is substituted with the name of each file that is classified.

 ## Self-organizing Map
 The SOM is trained using the morphed dataset using the helper file `styleImageGenerator.py`.
 This file takes a class from the training data and uses the morphing tool to morph images from the training data.